snoek09/snoek09.github.io/source/_posts/2019-08-17-am8-aluminium-frame-build.md

 ### Optional parts

-I didn't print the case for the LCD as I don't need it; I'm using a [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) with [OctoPrint](https://octoprint.org/) and [Printoid](https://printoid.net/).
+I didn't print the case for the LCD as I don't need it; I'm using a Raspberry Pi with [OctoPrint](https://octoprint.org/) and [Printoid](https://printoid.net/).
 This way I can control and monitor prints from my smartphone.
 I can even watch the print in progress as the Pi Zero has a camera attached to it.

 **Update:** it's not recommended to use a Raspberry Pi Zero W with OctoPrint.
 Severe performance issues were observed, caused by the WiFi interface when bandwidth is utilized (e.g. the webcam is streamed), negatively impacting printing quality.
 More info in [this github issue](https://github.com/guysoft/OctoPi/issues/318#issuecomment-284762963).